 Transfer Credit and Scholarships

-- IIN graduates of the Health Coach Training Program and/or the Immersion Program are eligible to transfer up to 40 semester-hours of credit toward the Goddard BA in Health Arts & Sciences, BA in Sustainability, or the BA in Individualized Studies.
+- IIN graduates of the Health Coach Training Program and/or the Immersion Program are eligible to transfer up to 40 semester-hours of credit toward the Goddard BA in Health Arts & Sciences, BA in Sustainability, or the Individualized BA.

 - At the undergraduate level, Goddard accepts a maximum of 75 BA transfer credits, including credits available from IIN.